mmdagent-ex/site-doc/content.en/docs/77_api.md

 ### Voice Transmission

 Audio waveform data can be streamed via a socket and played back with lip-sync.
 This works even when not in tracking control mode.
-The audio data should be raw waveform data in 16kHz, 16bit, mono format, other format is not acceptable.
+The audio data should be in raw PCM (16kHz, 16bit, mono format, other format is not acceptable), or you can use Opus encoder to transmit 48kHz sampling speech (ver.2024.7.24 and later).

 There are two modes of voice transmission: File mode and Streaming mode.